Client Onboarding: How to Do It Right (+ 4 Best Practices)

 For the marketing agency, having a live chat customer service available throughout the day saves time and money; reduces people-to-people interactions (which also saves time) and humanizes your brand.
 Live chat software delivers 73% customer satisfaction, compared to 61% for email and 44% for phone support.

 For the client, live chats offer smoother and quicker customer journeys, which is what all clients want.
 So, if you want to have happy and satisfied customers, you need a live chat.
 Or, in another way, always be available on your enterprise contact center.
 Many communication platforms and client portal software have live chat functionality allowing companies to be in constant touch with customers and solve their issues more effectively.
+If you are looking to elevate your professional interactions with a digital business card, this article on the best digital business cards offers valuable insights.

 Here is an example of a well-performing live chat: